free5ty1e/primestationone/docs/usb-drive-management.md

 ### 3.1 The script you were looking for

-Your memory of *"a script that auto-enables the feature, walks all USB drives, mounts them by volume name, then disables the feature again"* matches these companion-repo scripts exactly:
+Your memory of *"a script that auto-enables the feature, walks all USB drives, mounts them by volume label, then disables the feature again"* matches these companion-repo scripts exactly:

 | Script | What it does |
 | --- | --- |